fanoframework/fanoframework.github.io/working-with-views/index.md

 ### Composed view

 `TCompositeView` supports composing two views.
-To compose more than two views you need to daisy-chained them, for example:
+To compose more than two views you need to daisy-chain them, for example:

 ```
 uses fano;